-An elegant, atmospheric space where guests feel as if they’re in a movie scene: this is the American Bar at the Grand Hotel Sitea.
+An elegant and evocative setting, where you feel as if you were living in a movie scene: this is the American Bar of the Grand Hotel Sitea.

-Let Beppe guide you through a curated selection of cocktails, spirits, liqueurs, and bitters, personally chosen by him—and don’t miss the chance to savor his exclusive signature cocktails!
+Let Beppe guide you through his carefully curated selection of cocktails, spirits, liqueurs, and bitters—and don’t miss the chance to savor his exclusive signature creations!

 Signature Cocktails